kekru/engelsystem/docker/README.md

 The values below are the default values

 apachestartmode="FOREGROUND" //or "BACKGROUND" to start apache in background
 installmysql="no" // "yes" to create database if not exists and run engelsystem/db/install.sql
-mysqllink="no" // "yes" to enable Dockers linking system for the MYSQL Container

 mysqldbname="engelsystem"
 mysqluser="root"